-- · Zengobi does not have access to your queries or history. - · Zengobi is not responsible for a service's responses or output. - · Al responses can occasionally make up facts or "hallucinate" outputs. - It is important to read the Privacy Policy and Terms of Use of the Al chat service for their data use and retention policies before submitting any information to that service. - · Unless these services state otherwise, any data you input could be used to train their Al models. - · Do not submit personally identifiable, confidential, or private information.
+- · Zengobi does not have access to your queries or history. - Zengobi is not responsible for a service's responses or output. - Zengobi is not involved with sign-up or paid subscriptions to a service. - Al responses can occasionally make up facts or "hallucinate" outputs. - It is vital that you read and understand the Terms of Use and Privacy Policy of the AI chat service for their data use and retention policies before submitting any information to that service. - Unless these services state otherwise, any data you input could be used to train their AI models. - · Do not submit personally identifiable, confidential, or private information.